Lucky iron fish: Production

 In December 2012, University of Guelph biomedical science doctoral student Gavin Armstrong established The Lucky Iron Fish Project, a company founded to commercialize the concept.
 The company employs "hard-to-employ Cambodians" to manufacture the fish-shaped iron ingots using recycled scrap iron from a nearby factory.
 The company began promoting the product in a few rural villages in October 2013, and began a full marketing campaign in Kandal Province in January 2014.

 In May 2014, the company announced that it had obtained in financing, including from Grand Challenges Canada, for scale production of 60,000 iron fish at a cost of about per fish.
 It also received $1.1 million from private investors.
 The company had delivered about 11,000 units to non-governmental organization partners in the first five months of 2014.
-It sells the units when possible, as it is more likely that individuals will use it if it is purchased, but will also distribute if for free where needed.
+It sells the units when possible, as it is more likely that individuals will use it if it is purchased, but will also distribute it for free where needed.
 It also planned to sell units in Canada for $25, each purchase accompanied by the donation of three units in Cambodia.
 As of November 2015, the company donates one unit for each unit purchased.

 On 28 April 2014, the company announced in a press release that it had obtained the B Corporation certification issued by the nonprofit organisation B Lab.